-The size of your garden pot dictates how big your plant can be.
+The size of your flower pot dictates how big your plant can be.
 If you use a small plastic pot, you'll end up growing small plants.
-The same is true about using large plastic pots.
+The same is true about using large nursery pots.

 With the extensive selection we have here at Hydrobuilder, it can get overwhelming.
-There are square plastic plant pots and round ones, and they all come in different sizes and colors.
+There are injection molded pots and stamped plastic plant containers, and they all come in different sizes and colors.
 Which one should you grow with?

 We recommend starting your seedlings or clones in a small container, such as a 1-gallon plastic pot.
 After it grows a few sets of true leaves and hardens off bit, you can transplant it into a medium-sized container, such as a 3-5 gallon plastic pot.